 Whether you are a department of one or ten, selecting one to three social media networks that help you meet your goals and is ideal for executing the tactics lists.
 A key piece of this is knowing who is on each social media network.

 For example, you’re most likely to reach millennial parents on Facebook and Instagram, while your current students (depending on age) are most likely to be on Snapchat and Instagram.

 For schools with small offices, maintaining a presence on Facebook and Instagram is likely to reach the largest audience, without spanning multiple networks.
 In general, we’re seeing a shift in schools using Facebook and Instagram for their two main primary networks, while handing Twitter over to sports teams.

-Before beginning the execution of a social media plan, it’s a good idea to get an expert analysis of your strengths and weaknesses, and your competition’s.
-This provides you with a sort of social “state of the union,” and is an excellent starting point — especially for schools who are truly planning for the first time.
+Before beginning the execution of a social media plan, it’s a good idea to get an expert analysis of your strengths and weaknesses, and your competition.
+This provides you with a sort of social “state of the union,” and is an excellent starting point — especially for schools that are truly planning for the first time.

-At Finalsite, we offer a social media audit to our clients and non-clients to help them make smarter decisions about their social media goals and plans.
-"The Social Media Audit showed us a number of things we are doing well and shined a light on several opportunities for growth,” said Becky Marsh of Whitfield School.
+At Finalsite, we offer an audit to our clients and non-clients to help them make smarter decisions about their website, social media goals, and plans.
+"The audit showed us a number of things we are doing well and shined a light on several opportunities for growth,” said Becky Marsh of Whitfield School.
 “More importantly, once the audit was complete the folks at Finalsite helped me develop an affordable and measurable strategy to address the opportunities for growth.
 When I presented our marketing and advertising strategy at a board meeting earlier this fall, our trustees and head of school responded with enthusiasm at the data-based decisions we are making as a result of the audit."